moyapchen/moyapchen.github.io/qr.md

 At one point, I decided to try one of the example prompts shown on the [QR Code Monster](https://qrcodemonster.art/) page.
 The output frankly looked way cooler than any of the prompts I had written.
 ![QR image]({{ '/public/qr_writeup/monster/exact_prompt_copy.jpg' | relative_url }}){: width="50%"}

-Being wary of the color palatte potentially not printing well (and also the difficuly of integrating such a complex background texture into a cohesive business card), I played around with replacing the "orange" and "teal" in the original prompt until I eventually settled on the simple "black" and "white".
+Being wary of the color palatte potentially not printing well (and also the difficuly of integrating such a complex background texture into a cohesive business card, especially cause I didn't feel like running an in-painting model), I played around with replacing the "orange" and "teal" in the original prompt until I eventually settled on the simple "black" and "white".

 ![QR image used]({{ '/public/qr_writeup/monster/used_qr.jpg' | relative_url }}){: width="50%"}